Redistricting Tool Box

 Please consider attending your local public input hearing to let your state legislators know how important your community is to you.
 Use our Guide to Writing testimony for the Redistricting Public Input Hearings.

-A schedule of all public hearing locations and dates can be found here: Tentative Schedule for Texas House Committee on Redistricting Interim Field Hearings
+A schedule of all public hearing locations and dates can be found here: Schedule for Texas House and Senate Public Input Redistricting Meetings

 The Texas Legislature will hold public hearings throughout the state, and through your public testimony, you can influence how it will draw district boundaries.
 Speaking up about your community is critical in ensuring that district lines are drawn to keep your community whole and grouped with nearby communities with similar, shared interests (community of interest).